portainer/portainer-docs/docs/v2.0/endpoints/docker.md

 # Deploy and connect Portainer Agent in Docker

 If you want to manage any standalone Docker Host, is required to connect to the Docker API directly.
-To expose the Docker API to admit remote connections, you need to follow [theses steps](https://docs.docker.com/engine/install/linux-postinstall/#configuring-remote-access-with-systemd-unit-file)
+To expose the Docker API to admit remote connections, you need to follow [theses steps](https://docs.docker.com/engine/install/linux-postinstall/#configuring-remote-access-with-systemd-unit-file).

-Once this is done, we going trought too se how to connect to the Docker API using TLS and Without TLS
+Once this is done, we going trought too se how to connect to the Docker API using TLS and Without TLS.

 ## Connect to Docker Host API without TLS